datastackacademy/data-engineering-101/week_2/ep1/README.md

 # Python Built-in Data Types
-Last week, we looked at lists, strings, numbers, and dictionaries.
-These are the foundations of Python, so we'll review and practice them today.
-We'll also learn more about Python's built-in data types.
+Today, we'll review and practice the lists, strings, numbers, and dictionaries.
+We'll also learn about flow control, which is how we tell the code what order to run in.

 ## Built-in data types